Michael Shuman, PhD, Director

 Counseling Graduate Assistants

 The Learning Assistance Center’s four counseling graduate assistants play a significant role in providing academic support services to WFU students.
 Each graduate assistant meets individually with WFU students to help them refine and develop effective study strategies and skills that contribute to academic success at WFU.
-Currently, three of the graduate assistants in the LAC are pursuing their MA in Counseling at WFU and one is completing an MDiv through the WFU School of Divinity.
+Currently, two of the graduate assistants in the LAC are pursuing their MA in Counseling at WFU, one is pursuing an MA in Psychology at WFU, and one is completing an MDiv through the WFU School of Divinity.

 Graduate Student Workers